atamborrino/PlayRTC/README.md

 });
 ```

-You can use the function ```Playrtc.isCompatible()``` to detect if the browser is compatible with SCTP Data channels.
+You can use the function ```Playrtc.isCompatible()``` to detect if the browser is compatible with SCTP Data Channels.

 ## Server side
-The server side code is strongly inspired by [play-actor-room](https://github.com/mandubian/play-actor-room).
-PlayRTC was originally on top of it, but as I found myself re-writing many internal stuffs to adapt it to PlayRTC, I eventually re-wrote the code parts of play-actor-room that PlayRTC is using.
+The server side code is heavily inspired by [play-actor-room](https://github.com/mandubian/play-actor-room).
+PlayRTC was originally on top of it, but as I found myself re-writing many internal stuffs to adapt it to PlayRTC, I eventually ended up re-writing the code parts of play-actor-room that PlayRTC is using.

 As in [play-actor-room](https://github.com/mandubian/play-actor-room), each member is represented by 2 actors: a receiver and a sender.
-For each room there is 1 supervisor which is the parent of the receivers and senders.
+For each room there is 1 supervisor which is the parent of the receivers and senders of the members of this room.

-To use it, add the following resolver and library to your build.sbt:
+Add the following resolver and library to your build.sbt:
 ```scala
 resolvers += "Atamborrino repository snapshots" at "https://github.com/atamborrino/maven-atamborrino/raw/master/snapshots/" libraryDependencies += "com.github.atamborrino" %% "playrtc" % "0.1-SNAPSHOT"
 ```

-Then, you must define a receiver:
+Then, you must define a receiver to handle incoming messages:
 ```scala
 import com.github.atamborrino.playrtc._